arackaf/micro-graphql-react/readme.md

 ];
 ```

-which is wrong, since task number 1 should no longer be in this result set at all, since the assignedTo value has changed, which is what we were filtering against.
+which may or may not be what you want, but worse, if you browse to some other filter, say, `tasks(assignedTo: "Rich")`, and then return to `tasks(assignedTo: "Adam")`, those data above will still be returned, which is wrong, since task number 1 should no longer be in this result set at all.
+The `assignedTo` value has changed, and so no longer matches the filters of this query.

 ---